 The curriculum is delivered through broad based half termly topics, using the EYFS and National Curriculum Programmes of Study as a starting point for the content and linking them in a cross curricular way with other subjects that naturally fit together.
 Although there is a thematic approach we have designed, planned and organised our curriculum to ensure that children are not merely covering content but achieving a depth to their learning.
 Below is the long-term overview of the topics covered within the school.

-In maths the 'white rose' scheme of learning is followed whilst in phonics the 'Floppy phonics' scheme is used across the school to teach systematic phonics.
+In maths the 'white rose' scheme of learning is followed whilst in phonics the 'Little Wandle' scheme is used across the school to teach systematic phonics.
 Please find links and further information under the Maths and English curriculum pages.

 Our balanced approach to the curriculum is not at the expense of high standards in core subject areas.
 High standards and enabling children to reach national expectations and above is of vital importance if they are to succeed at the next stage of their education and go on to achieve full and happy lives and careers.
 Our full and rich curriculum with its excellent range of experiences ensures that every child at Worlds End makes excellent progress both academically and personally.